hurchalla/factoring/macros_for_performance.md

 lowers the size threshold for the factoring functions to choose the ECM algorithm over Pollard-Rho.

-HURCHALLA_FACTORING_ECM_THRESHOLD_BITS - this macro provides the cutoff between using Pollard-Rho or ECM for factoring.
+HURCHALLA_FACTORING_ECM_THRESHOLD_BITS - this macro specifies the cutoff between using Pollard-Rho or ECM for factoring.
 Any number to be factored that is (after trial division) greater than (1 << HURCHALLA_FACTORING_ECM_THRESHOLD_BITS) will be factored using ECM, and any number that is smaller will be factored using Pollard-Rho.
 The default value is 34 when HURCHALLA_FACTORING_EXPECT_LARGE_FACTORS is defined, and 40 when HURCHALLA_FACTORING_EXPECT_LARGE_FACTORS is not defined.

-HURCHALLA_TRIAL_DIVISION_SIZE_SMALL and HURCHALLA_TRIAL_DIVISION_SIZE_LARGE -
-you can predefine these macros to integer values that together provide a range.
-The defaults are 109 and 139, respectively, and the 'small' macro value must be less than the 'large'.
-This range influences the number of small primes (starting at 2,3,5, etc) that will be trialed as potential factors during the initial trial division stage.
-When factoring a large number, a higher value from this range will be used, and when factoring a small number, a lower value will be used.
-If you predefine one of these macros, you should also predefine the other.
+HURCHALLA_TRIAL_DIVISION_SIZE - this macro specifies the number of small primes (starting at 2,3,5, etc) to trial as potential factors during the initial trial division stage of factoring.
+The default is 139.

-HURCHALLA_TRIAL_DIVISION_TEMPLATE - this is the name of the template that performs the trial division; if you predefine it, you must set it to either PrimeTrialDivisionWarren or PrimeTrialDivisionMayer.
+HURCHALLA_TRIAL_DIVISION_TEMPLATE - this is the name of the template that performs the trial division during factoring; if you predefine it, you must set it to either PrimeTrialDivisionWarren or PrimeTrialDivisionMayer.
 PrimeTrialDivisionWarren is the default.
 If you have a CPU with very fast division instructions (some CPUs from 2019 or later), you might be able to improve performance by